DevNambi/blog-drafts/510 - Analysis of Brilliant People.markdown

 "It is necessary for you to learn from others' mistakes.
 You will not live long enough to make them all yourself." - Hyman G. Rickover

+"The way to tell a great idea is that, when people hear it, they say, 'Gee, I could have thought of that.'" – Feynman, quoted by Townes

 * http://www.hanselman.com/blog/ScottHanselmansCompleteListOfProductivityTips.aspx
 * https://podio.com/site/creative-routines
 * http://www.moreintelligentlife.com/content/edward-carr/last-days-polymath